Fighting To Get The Results You Deserve.

 While punitive damages are rare, they are given out on occasion as a way to further punish the at-fault party for their negligent actions.
 Most frequently, they’re given to the plaintiff when the defendant has acted with gross negligence.
 In a car accident, gross negligence can mean driving while intoxicated with alcohol or drugs.
 In a slip and fall accident, that could mean an incredibly messy restaurant.
 In a commercial truck accident, it might be because of the overscheduling of employees and fraudulent logbooks.

-Common Types of North Dakota Injuries
+Common Types Of North Dakota Injuries

 Car Accidents